toylyol/misc-data-visualizations/README.md

-# misc-data-visualizations
+# Static Data Visualizations Gallery

-A collection of miscellaneous data visualizations
+This miscellaneous collection of static data visualizations is in progress.